Our mission is to use oral history and storytelling to spark conversation, connection, and social change in the South Sound and beyond

 - Collective memory activism - We intentionally feature stories that represent diverse perspectives and multicultural identities to help eliminate entrenched biases, stereotypes, and discrimination within communities.
 We highlight the voices and contributions of those who have historically been in the margins and prioritize accessibility and cultural responsiveness in our programming.
 Through storytelling, we aim to more deeply understand ourselves, embrace our shared humanity, celebrate our uniqueness, and collectively weave the narrative of the world we want to live in.

 - Equitable organizing - We strive to incorporate antiracist practices into our organizational values and structure because we know white supremacy culture can easily manifest in organizations.
-Identifying and naming the cultural norms we want to see helps make room for a truly multicultural organization.
+Identifying and naming the culture we want to see helps make room for a truly multicultural organization.
 We choose to value people over productivity, embracing discomfort as the root of all growth, and deepening our collective understandings of systemic racism and oppression and how our personal experiences and feelings fit into a larger picture.

 Window Seat Media is a worker self-directed nonprofit with shared leadership.
 We are a nimble organization that thrives on synergy, abundance thinking, and experimentation.
 We value relationships (human and place-based), multi-disciplinary collaboration, community voice, equity, transparency, and trust.